itucsdb1928/itucsdb18/docs/source/user/member1.rst

       :alt: map to buried treasure

-You can go to the detail page of the books for more detailed information.
+You can go to the detail page of the books for more detailed information such as publisher,author,comments and rates.

 Detail Page: